Muhamed Osman Al-Khalil

 Research Areas: Arabic language computing, Arabic corpora, literary biography, literary archives, language policy, and the interplay of the literary and political in modern Arabic literature

 Al Khalil is an active researcher in the applied linguistics of the Arabic language where he focuses on the nexus between reading, knowledge, and technology as a means to advance civic and educational development in the Arab world and to address some of the more pressing learning needs of students of Arabic.
 Proficient in the Python programming language, he draws on advancements in computing and in natural language processing to produce practical resources for the teaching and learning of Arabic.
-For the past five years he has led the project SAMER (Simplification of Arabic Masterpieces for Extensive Reading), a funded interdisciplinary project which aims to popularize the reading of Arabic high literature among school children and disadvantaged communities in the Arab world through the graded simplification of Arabic literary masterpieces.
-SAMER has so far published the first Readability-leveled Thesaurus for Arabic, developed a color-coding Simplification Interface as addon for Arabic on Google Docs, and built a graded simplified corpus from 15 Arabic fiction masterpieces.
+For the past six years, he has led the project SAMER (Simplification of Arabic Masterpieces for Extensive Reading), a funded interdisciplinary project that aims to popularize the reading of Arabic high literature among school children and disadvantaged communities in the Arab world through the graded simplification of Arabic literary masterpieces.
+SAMER has so far published the first Readability-leveled Thesaurus for Arabic, developed a color-coding Simplification Interface as an addon for Arabic on Google Docs, and built a graded simplified corpus from 15 Arabic fiction masterpieces.

 Al Khalil’s research is interdisciplinary and he has been involved in key international collaborations on Arabic digital humanities, notably working with colleagues at the Sorbonne University in Paris on research investigating the depictions of Paris in Arabic travelogue literature.
 As a recognized expert on Arabic education, he is often called upon to provide guidance on programmatic design and policy — leading in April 2023 an external academic review of Georgetown University’s Arabic Studies program in Qatar.